TheDigitalCatOnline/blog_source/pelican/content/oop-concepts-in-python-2-dot-x-part-2.markdown

 ## Final words

 Next post will introduce Abstract Base Classes as the major topic.
 Slots are another topic which for many people is buried into the Tome of Python Secrets and is worth uncovering.
 Stay tuned!
-You can [follow me on Twitter](https://twitter.com/tw_lgiordani/) if you want to get the latest news from the blog.
+You can [follow us on Twitter](https://twitter.com/thedigicat/) if you want to get the latest news from the blog.

 ## Movie Trivia